 While you can break out your vacuum cleaner for deep cleaning your furniture, there are ways to clean your furniture in between.
 To clean pet hair from upholstery, use a wet rubber glove and run your hands over your furniture.
 Remove the hair periodically until you are done.
 Rubber gloves can also be used dry to pick up some hair, so you can keep one tucked in your couch to remove lighter hair clumps quicker.

 Another good tool is a reusable lint brush.
 There are disposable ones, and while they are effective, the reusable ones are more eco-friendly.
 You can use a lint brush to remove pet hair from your clothes and upholstery too.
 For other surfaces, you can use a good all-purpose cleaner.
-For wooden furniture, you can use a microfiber dry cloth to remove dust and pet hair before polishing with a quality furniture polish.
+For wooden furniture, you can use a microfiber dry cloth to remove dust and pet hair before polishing with quality furniture polish.

 Proper Floor Care